+The Israeli School of Lexington is a non-profit organization aimed at strengthening Israeli-Jewish identity, while promoting the study of Hebrew language and the Israeli and Jewish culture.
 The school was founded in 2002 by a group of parents who aspired to create an educational and social framework for the children of Israeli families in Lexington and surrounding towns.

 The purpose of the school is to teach and reinforce the Hebrew language through reading and writing studies, Jewish history, and Israeli culture.
 Also taught are the Bible stories, civic education and Jewish and Israeli holidays.